 Senate passes spending bill to avoid a government shutdown

-The Senate has approved a short-term spending bill to keep the government open through the end of September.
-The measure was approved largely along party lines, but an earlier procedural vote exposed deep divisions among Democrats.
+The Senate voted to advance a Republican-backed bill to fund the government, setting the measure on a glide-path to final passage ahead of a midnight funding deadline.

 While Republicans control the Senate, they do not hold the 60 seats necessary to break a filibuster.
-Ultimately, 10 Democrats voted with Republicans to advance the bill to avoid a shutdown.

-The bill includes a small increase in defense spending and about $13 billion in cuts to non-defense programs.
-The bill is in line with GOP promises to cut domestic spending.
-Democrats characterized the bill as a "blank check" to President Donald Trump because the bill makes no attempt to rein in the administration's ongoing efforts to cut spending previously approved by Congress.
+The final vote was 62-38, as 10 Democrats joined Republicans in supporting the measure.
+Kentucky Republican Sen. Rand Paul and all other Democrats opposed.

 The vote highlights deep divisions within the Democratic party over how to respond to President Trump in his second term.
 The decision by Senate Minority Leader Chuck Schumer, D-N.Y., to support the funding bill sparked an intense backlash from House Democrats, who almost unanimously opposed it.